youneuoy/M2TWEOP-library/docs/_sources/M2TWEOP.md.txt

 ## Usage
 * Check the [F.A.Q](https://youneuoy.github.io/M2TWEOP-library/faq.html#questions-and-answers)

-If you use an antivirus, add the program to the exceptions!
+If you use an antivirus, add an exception to the Medieval II folder!
 There may be false positives.

 ## License
 The project uses the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).